Matthew-Alaric/sdk-rebuild-eval/tools/command.line.tool/configs/README.md

 ### Configuration Format
 The format configuration within this file is described formally in the XSD located in the glasswall sdk documentation.
 This configuration is passed unchanged to the GWFileConfigXML function.
-An example of a full configuration file is shown below
+An example of a configuration file is shown below

 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <config>

   <pdfConfig>
     <watermark>Glasswall Protected</watermark>
     <acroform>sanitise</acroform>